 • where appropriate, assisting in locating the child within the State.

 Please note that legal aid is not automatically provided in incoming Access applications.
 The Legal Aid Board will means test an applicant to assess whether they qualify for legal aid.

-If a child has been abducted to a country that is not in the European Union or is not participating in the Convention then you should contact the Consular Services Section in the Department of Foreign Affairs to ascertain whether they can provide any additional assistance.
+If a child has been abducted to a country that is not in the European Union or is not participating in the Convention then you should contact the Consular Services Section in the Department of Foreign Affairs and Trade to ascertain whether they can provide any additional assistance.

 Contact information for the Consular Services Section can be found here.

 The Convention/Regulation also provides left-behind parents with an opportunity to establish access arrangements with their child.
 This may be beneficial to parents who do not have rights of custody over their children within the meaning of the Convention.

 A left-behind parent can seek to establish access arrangements with their child regardless of whether they had rights of custody within the meaning of the Convention/Regulation.
 The Convention allows the left-behind parent to make an application for access through the Central Authority network to the Courts in the foreign state.

 You should contact the Central Authority if you require an access application form.

 It is very important to note that the Central Authority does not have any authority to make decisions in relation to child abduction/access matters.
 It is a matter for the competent authority in each state (i.e. usually the Court system) to decide on the merits of each application.